Michelle Carson DipHe, Registered MBACP Adult, Young Person/Child Counsellor

-- I am a qualified person-centred adult, child and young person counsellor and hold a Dip HE in counselling (child and young person).
+- I am a qualified person-centred adult, child and young person counsellor and hold a Dip.
+He in counselling (child and young person).

-- I am a member of the British Association for counselling and psychotherapy and work with the BACP Ethical Framework for Good Practice 2016.
+- I am a registered member of the British Association for counselling and psychotherapy and work with the BACP Ethical Framework for Good Practice 2016.

 - I have worked for two years counselling children at Renew Counselling (Bridge Centre, Basildon) and still continue to do so.

 - I have also worked for five years with foster care children for Thurrock Council and run my own business as a contact supervisor and do transport work for children in care.

 - I have an enhanced DBS that is portable so can be easily checked.